oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 The CPU and memory requests and limits for WebLogic server pods usually need to be tuned where the optimal values depend on your workload, applications, and the Kubernetes environment.
 Requests and limits should be configured based on the expected traffic during peak usage.
-For example, if you have an application that processes video files, it may require significantly more memory and CPU than other types of applications.
+For example:
+- Tune CPU and memory high enough to handle expected peak workloads for applications that require large amounts of in-memory processing or very CPU intensive calculations.
+- Tune memory high enough so that WebLogic JMS messaging applications that generate large backlogs of unprocessed persistent or non-persistent messages can expect JMS to efficiently cache the backlogs in memory.
-As another example, CPU usage might be higher when a WebLogic Server is starting.
+- CPU requirements are sometimes significantly higher when a WebLogic Server is starting so that a low CPU allocation that might be suitable for runtime use risks causing unacceptably slow startup times.
+Requirements vary considerably between use cases.
 You may need to experiment and make adjustments based on monitoring resource usage in your environment.

 The operator creates a container in its own Pod for each domain's WebLogic Server instances and for the short lived introspector job that